CPrompt/pyTimeWall/README.md

 # pyTimeWall
 A Wallpaper changer for XFCE using Python, 8-bit wallpapers and Night, Twilight and Daylight times from timeanddate.com
+### NOTE:  I cannot remember where the wallpapers originated.
+I didn't create them.
+If you know or are the original author, please let me know so I can give credit.

 #--------------------------------------------------
 		        SETUP
 #--------------------------------------------------

 The script assumes that the wallpapers and both the .py and .sh scripts are in the same directory.